 KO (CSE:KOG) is a publicly listed exploration company involved in the business of acquiring, exploring and developing mineral properties in New Zealand.
-KO's mineral exploration focus revolves around its 910 km2 Otago Gold Project (the "Otago Gold Project or Otago Project") and its 62 km2 Smylers Gold Project (the "Smylers Gold Project or the Smylers Project"), each located in the Otago region of the South Island of New Zealand.
-The Otago Gold Project consists of three 100% owned two-year prospecting permits and one 100% owned five-year exploration permit issued by New Zealand Petroleum & Minerals ("NZPAM").
-The Smylers Gold Project originated upon the Company entering into an option agreement on March 8, 2021, with Hyde Resources Limited and Smylers Gold Limited (the "HS Option Agreement") pursuant to which the Company obtained the right to acquire a 100% interest in the Smylers and Glenpark exploration permits.
+KO's mineral exploration focus revolves around its 881 km2 Otago Gold Project (the "Otago Gold Project or Otago Project") and its 62 km2 Smylers Gold Project (the "Smylers Gold Project or the Smylers Project"), each located in the Otago Gold District of the South Island of New Zealand.
+The Otago Gold Project consists of three 100% owned prospecting permits and three 100% owned exploration permits.
+The Smylers Gold Project consists of two 100% owned exploration permits that were acquired through the acquisition of Hyde Resources Limited that was completed on November 27, 2023.

-Management's Discussion & Analysis (for the six-month period ended September 30, 2023)
+Management's Discussion & Analysis (for the nine-month period ended December 31, 2023)